 - It uses local connection criteria, so shortlists will be prioritised based on set criteria.

-- It helps reduce homeless in the area.
+- It helps reduce homelessness in the area.

 - It helps to reduce the number of empty properties in the area.